 "Why aren't my azaleas blooming?"
-One hears homeowners complaining about this frequently.
-We can all relate to their frustration, right, if not with this particular type of shrub, then with another?
+Homeowners complain about this frequently.
+We can all relate to their frustration, if not with this particular type of shrub, then with another.
 For example, some gardeners wait many years for the fascinating purple smoke bush (Cotinus coggygria) to bloom and fulfill its intriguing promise.

 Reasons Why an Azalea Might Not Flower